- Live With Us

-Every residence hall employs one or two residents to work with the Building Service Worker (BSW) staff.
-These student helpers assist with various duties like emptying trash cans; sweeping common areas such as basements, stairwells and the lobby; cleaning glass doors and windows, and vacuuming common area rugs and carpeting.
+Residence halls may employ one or two residents to work with the Building Service Worker (BSW) staff.
+These student helpers assist with various duties like emptying trash cans; sweeping common areas such as basements, stairwells, and the lobby; cleaning glass doors and windows, and vacuuming common area rugs and carpeting.

 MLK Jr., University Union,